skblnw/mkfep/README.md

 ### Analyzing the results

-We have prepared an analysis script (alchemical_analysis_script_py27.py) which utilizes alchemical-analysis developed by Mobley Lab (https://github.com/MobleyLab/alchemical-analysis).
+We have prepared an analysis script (alchemical_analysis_script_py27.py) which utilizes [alchemical-analysis](https://github.com/MobleyLab/alchemical-analysis) developed by Mobley Lab.

-To do: we are in the process of migrating to alchemlyb (https://github.com/alchemistry/alchemlyb).
+*To do: we are in the process of migrating to [alchemlyb](https://github.com/alchemistry/alchemlyb).*

 ```bash
 # After you modify the variables inside